-Findability is usually measured by 4 criteria as defined by the following FAIR principles:
+Findability is usually measured by 4 criteria (F1 to F4 below) as defined by the following FAIR principles:

-- F1.
-(Meta)data are assigned a globally unique and persistent identifier.
+- 1. F1.
+(Meta)data is assigned a globally unique and persistent identifier.
 This is a key element of description and identification.
-ELG uses PiDs as defined by the major data centres.
-The ISLRN21 is the PiD used for metadata description.
-When other PiDs are used in the descriptions of harvested language data, these are also stored as reference (e.g., DOI in the Zenodo22 datasets). - 2.
+ELG uses PIDs as defined by the major data centres and will soon support their assignment for LRTs.
+At present, the ISLRN is the PID used for the metadata description of records provided by repositories such as ELRA.
+When other PIDs are used in the descriptions of harvested language data, these are also stored as reference (e.g., DOI in the Zenodo datasets).
+Having such Internationalised Resource Identifier (IRI) facilitates linking to and exchange of metadata records in other catalogues, which increases the overall visibility of the ELG metadata records: - For the assignment of PIDs to the ELG-compatible services and ELG-hosted resources, it has been decided to use the DataCite service, which provides Digital Object Identifiers (DOIs). - o Remaining services and data sets (not hosting the content files) as well as metadata for organizations and projects are identified by the URL of their landing page. - The DOI versioning scheme introduced by Zenodo has been adopted to manage versioning: this implies that a different DOI will be used per resource version, and and an additional "Concept DOI" is used to represent all the resource's versions and link them together. - 2.
 F2.
-Data are described with rich metadata: the ELG metadata scheme for LR, LT, and stakeholders (for the directories) is complete and metadata have been normalised to cover all the targeted data. - 3.
+Data are described with rich metadata: the ELG metadata schema for LR, LT, and stakeholders (for the directories) is complete and metadata has been normalised to cover all the targeted data. - 3.
 F3.
-Metadata clearly and explicitly include the identifier of the data they describe: this refers back to the PiD established in F1.
-The dataset's PiD (ISLRN) is explicitly included in its metadata description.
+Metadata clearly and explicitly includes the identifier of the data they describe: this refers back to the PID established in F1.
+The dataset's PID is explicitly included in its metadata description. - 4.
+F4.
+(Meta)data are registered or indexed in a searchable resource: This index is part of the ELG cataloguing process and complies with the principles of privacy protection: